telerik/ajax-docs/controls/multicolumncombobox/functionality/virtualization.md

 * `Height` and `VirtualSettings.ItemHeight` to be set in pixel values.
 * All columns to have `Width` set in pixels.
 * Remote data binding.
 * That the corresponding service provides the paging of the data.
-This means that a `RadClientDataSource` can be used for virtualization and it requires the following properties:
+This means that the following properties must be set:
     * `PageSize` set according to the `Height` and `ItemHeight` (usually `((Height / ItemHeight) * 4)`)
     * `EnableServerFiltering="true"`
     * `AllowPaging="true"`